LukaMargiani/Dataset_Analysis_tool/README.md

   - `huggingface_hub`
   - Plus other standard libraries (e.g., `json`, `textwrap`, `warnings`)

-You can install all dependencies using pip.
+You can install all dependencies using pip:

+        pip install textwrap pandas numpy matplotlib seaborn json5 regex huggingface_hub tpot scikit-learn mlflow

-Usage Instructions
+# Usage Instructions

 Once installed, run the tool via the command line.
 The tool provides an interactive menu that guides you through each step.

-    Run the Application: python data_analysis_tool.py
+To Run the Application:

+      python data_analysis_tool.py

-Interactive Menu Options:
+### Interactive Menu Options:

-After starting the application, you will see a menu with the following options:
+####After starting the application, you will see a menu with the following options:

-    1. Load Dataset:
+  ##### 1. Load Dataset:

   What It Does: Prompts you to enter the file path of your CSV dataset and loads the data.

   User Action: Provide the full path to your CSV file (e.g., /path/to/data.csv).

-    2. Explore Dataset:
+  ##### 2. Explore Dataset:

   What It Does: Displays basic information about the dataset, including its structure, first five rows, and summary statistics.

   User Action: Simply review the output in the terminal.

-    3. Clean Dataset:
+  ##### 3. Clean Dataset:

   What It Does: Automatically handles missing values by dropping or filling them and removes outliers using the IQR method.

   User Action: Observe the cleaning messages printed to the console.

-    4. Determine Target Variable:
+  ##### 4. Determine Target Variable:

   What It Does: Lists the columns in your dataset and asks you to select one as the target variable for model training.

   User Action: Enter the name of the target variable exactly as it appears in the dataset.

-    5. Analyze Dataset:
+  ##### 5. Analyze Dataset:

   What It Does: Generates an AI-driven analysis prompt to recommend interesting visualizations based on relationships between dataset columns.

   User Action: Review the generated visualizations and recommendations.

-    6. Encode Categorical Columns:
+  ##### 6. Encode Categorical Columns:

   What It Does: Detects categorical columns and prompts you to choose between Label Encoding and One-Hot Encoding.

   User Action: For each detected categorical column, enter your choice (1 for Label Encoding, 2 for One-Hot Encoding).

-    7. Train Models and Evaluate:
+  ##### 7. Train Models and Evaluate:

   What It Does: Splits the data into training and testing sets, automatically trains an AutoML model (using TPOT) and a baseline decision tree model, then evaluates the performance.

   User Action: Review the model performance metrics printed to the console (e.g., accuracy, RMSE, R²).

-    8. Generate Report:
+  ##### 8. Generate Report:

   What It Does: Compiles the analysis, visualizations, and model results into a detailed report with sections (Introduction, Data Quality Checks, Data Exploration, Training a Model, Model Evaluation, Conclusion) and saves it to a text file.

   User Action: Open the generated dataset_analysis_report.txt to view the full report.

-    9. Exit:
+  ##### 9. Exit:

   What It Does: Exits the application.

   User Action: Select this option when you are finished.

-Workflow Example:
+### Workflow Example:

-    Step 1: Start by loading your dataset (option 1).
+  - **Step 1:** Start by loading your dataset (option 1).
-    Step 2: Explore your dataset (option 2) to understand its structure.
+  - **Step 2:** Explore your dataset (option 2) to understand its structure.
-    Step 3: Clean the dataset (option 3) to handle missing values and outliers.
+  - **Step 3:** Clean the dataset (option 3) to handle missing values and outliers.
-    Step 4: Select the target variable (option 4) for model training.
+  - **Step 4:** Select the target variable (option 4) for model training.
-    Step 5: Analyze relationships and get visualization recommendations (option 5).
+  - **Step 5:** Analyze relationships and get visualization recommendations (option 5).
-    Step 6: Encode any categorical features as needed (option 6).
+  - **Step 6:** Encode any categorical features as needed (option 6).
-    Step 7: Train and evaluate your models (option 7).
+  - **Step 7:** Train and evaluate your models (option 7).
-    Step 8: Generate and review a comprehensive report (option 8).
+  - **Step 8:** Generate and review a comprehensive report (option 8).

+Contributions to the Dataset Analysis Tool are welcome.
+If you have suggestions or improvements, please fork the repository and submit a pull request.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+## Contact
+For any questions or issues, please contact [lukamarg@gmail.com].